himanshusharma2007/task1/README.md

 10. Destructure properties of an object
 11. Rename properties while destructuring
 12. Use rest operator for remaining properties
-13. Copy + override object with spread
+13. Copy and override object with spread
 14. Reduce on array and object

+---

+## Branching Strategy

+* main → Default branch (documentation only)
+* native-js → Solutions with plain JavaScript
+* lodash-js → Solutions using Lodash
+* native-ts → Solutions with TypeScript